Lymphatic Drainage Massage at LAB Skin Clinic, Neutral Bay – Call 02 9909 3602

 Lymphatic Drainage Massage (also called lymphatic drainage and lymph massage) is a form of very light massage that stimulates lymph flow and drainage throughout key areas of your body and it works wonderfully on the nervous system by reducing sympathetic activity and allowing para-sympathetic activity.

 Lymphatic Drainage Massage is a gentle whole body treatment that relaxes the nervous system and aids the body’s immune system.
-It is highly recommended for those prone to, and recovering from, sore throats, colds, infections, on-going tiredness, excess fluids, low immunity, swollen nodes and it is especially appropriate for the physically inactive.
+It is highly recommended for those prone to, and recovering from, sore throats, colds, infections, on-going stress and tiredness, excess fluids, low immunity and swollen nodes.
+It is especially appropriate post-surgery and for the physically inactive.

 LAB Skin Clinic’s remedial massage therapists are highly skilled with many years’experience and are trained to deliver advanced lymphatic drainage techniques, using light circular and/or glide movements that have a very soothing and relaxing effect.

 Lymphatic Drainage Massage is good for detoxification, especially after chemotherapy and/or radiation and for reducing inflammation & swelling, blue bruising, fluid retention, or oedema, pre- and post-plastic surgery and post-liposuction.
 It can also help with cellulite, stretch marks, scar tissue, spider veins, redness and acne.

 TESTIMONIAL: “Service is 5-STAR PLUS.
 From the phone booking through to the finish, this was an extremely high standard, professional experience.
 I have had many massages over the years, but my therapist listened and took note of my ‘tensions’.
 Had the 1-hour massage and came out floating!!
 Thank you.
 Best value spa!”
 Heather Weeks, Neutral Bay